taketime/ruby-tutorial/00-First-Test.md

 Getting Sauced with Ruby
 ============

-With Ruby 1.9.3 and Rails 3.2.x, write this:
+Once you're set up, you'll write tests like this:

 ```ruby
 Sauce.config do |c|